adamsilver/fdpb/seat-chooser.md

 # Book a flight

 In the first two chapters we covered a lot of ground.
-Even if we finished our exploration here and implemented what we now know we would be in a good position and our users would thank us.
+If we were to finish our exploration here and implemented what we know so far, our users would certainly be happier.

-But we certainly haven't covered everything.
-In this chapter we're going to discuss and analyse some lesser known but vitally important form patterns.
-And we're going to do this by designing a flight booking system.

-Booking a flight is a complex process.
-Because of this we're going to break it down and use One Thing Per Page once again.
-But we're not going to cover this aspect again.
-What's important is what we do on each screen.

-For brevity we'll also simplify the flow a little by not offering, for example *one way* tickets.
+However, we're not going to finish here.
+We're going to tackle a very interesting, more niche problem.
+We're going to design a flight booking form.

+Booking a flight is a complicated process.
+For brevity we'll simplify the flow, but this won't take away the primary points.
 Our flow will be as follows:

 1. Choose origin
 2. Choose destination